jakmaz/free-games-notifier/README.md

 #### Platforms
 - **Steam** 🕹️: Get alerts for free games, DLCs, and bundles available on Steam.
+- **Epic Games Store** 🎮: Stay informed about free game offers directly from the Epic Games Store.

 #### Notification Channels
 - **Ntfy** 🔔: Send notifications through the Ntfy service, which can push messages directly to your devices.
 - **Discord** 💬: Configure alerts to be sent to a specific Discord channel, ideal for community engagement and quick access.

-We plan to add more platforms such as GOG, Epic Games Store, and Origin 🎮.
+We plan to add more platforms such as GOG and Origin 🎮.
 Additionally, future updates will include support for other popular notification channels like Email 📧 and Slack 💼 to enhance accessibility and user preference compatibility.

 👀 Stay tuned for updates and feel free to contribute to the expansion of our supported platforms and notifiers!